mkarneim/lua-stream-api/README.md

 For now, just let's have a look into another powerful alternative to create a stream.

 ### Creating a new stream form an iterator function
-Internally each stream works with a *Lua iterator function*.
+Internally each stream works with a [Lua iterator function](https://www.lua.org/pil/7.1.html).
 This is a parameterless function that produces a new element for each call.

 You can create a new stream from any such function: